AdityaMayukhSom/compression-algorithms/README.md

 ### Description

-- Implemented C++ functions to (de)compress input data using 'Run-Length encoding' and 'Dictionary coder'
+- Implemented C++ functions to (de)compress input data using 'Run-Length encoding' and 'Dictionary coder'.
+Implemented algorithms are:
-- Implemented the following algorithms:
   1. Run-Length encoding
   2. LZW
   3. LZ77
   4. LZ78
 - Performance: Comparision of the methods in terms of Compression ratio, (de)compression speed and memory usage.

-#### A briefing of the Compression alorithms
+### A briefing about the Algorithms

 The following sections give a brief overview about the compression algorithms.

-### _Run-Length encoding_
+1. #### Run Length Encoding

-> The Run-Length Encoding (RLE) algorithm implemented here is a simple compression technique that compresses data by representing consecutive repeated symbols with a count and the symbol itself.
-> Conversely, during decompression, it expands the encoded data back to its original form by repeating the symbols according to the count provided.
+    The Run-Length Encoding (RLE) algorithm implemented here is a simple compression technique that compresses data by representing consecutive repeated symbols with a count and the symbol itself.
+Conversely, during decompression, it expands the encoded data back to its original form by repeating the symbols according to the count provided.

-### _LZW_
+2. #### LZW

-> The Lempel-Ziv-Welch (LZW) algorithm implemennted here is a lossless data compression algorithm.
+    The Lempel-Ziv-Welch (LZW) algorithm implemennted here is a lossless data compression algorithm.
 It operates by replacing repetitive sequences of symbols (such as characters in a text file) with references to a dictionary of previously encountered sequences.
-> LZW achieves compression by exploiting redundancy in the input data, effectively representing repetitive sequences with shorter codes, thereby reducing the overall size of the data.
+LZW achieves compression by exploiting redundancy in the input data, effectively representing repetitive sequences with shorter codes, thereby reducing the overall size of the data.

-### _LZ77_
+3. #### LZ77

-> The LZ77 algorithms implemented here is a dictionary-based, lossless compression algorithm widely used in various compression utilities.
+    The LZ77 algorithms implemented here is a dictionary-based, lossless compression algorithm widely used in various compression utilities.
 LZ77 achieves compression by replacing repeated occurrences of data with references to a single copy of that data existing earlier in the uncompressed data stream.

-### _LZ78_
+4. #### LZ78

-> The LZ78 compression algorithm implemented here is another widely-used dictionary-based, lossless compression algorithm.
+    The LZ78 compression algorithm implemented here is another widely-used dictionary-based, lossless compression algorithm.
 LZ78 algorithm achieves compression by replacing repetitive substrings with references to previously encountered phrases.

 ### Local Setup

 To locally build the executable, you need to have `clang` toolchain and `make` available.
+This build uses `c++17` `std::filesystem` features although core compression algorithms do not use them.
 To build the executable, run -

 ```sh
 make
 ```

-Then to run, use -
+Then to run the algorithm, use -

 ```sh
 ./encoder filename1.ext filename2.ext filename3.txt
 ```

+The core algorithms are stored inside `src/algorithm` which can be used separately from the existig code by simply copy pasting them into other projects.

-**Note:** Files need to reside inside `./original` directory where `./encoder` is run.
+**Note:** Files need to reside inside `./original` directory where `./encoder` is run to execute the currently implemented main function.
+Compression algorithms take input and output paths as parameter, hence to use them in other projects, there is no need to store input files inside `./original` directory.

 ### Performance And Comparison